-AI SpaceFactory works to reduce our dependence on energy-intensive materials such as cement and steel by 3D-printing using renewable materials.
+AI SpaceFactory works to reduce our dependence on energy-intensive materials such as cement and steel by applying additive manufacturing techniques to renewable materials.

 Area of Research: Architecture, Engineering, and Construction

-Despite the many challenges that remain with advancing their skills in 3D-printing with proprietary material and robotic construction, the team is thankful for the help and support from organizations such as Autodesk and the Virginia Tech Center for Design Research.
-AI SpaceFactory’s CEO David Malott summed up his experience in the Residency Program as such: “At the risk of sounding cliché, the highlight of the program isn’t the robots or the software, but the BUILD staff.”
+AI SpaceFactory’s CEO David Malott summed up his experience in the Residency Program as such: “At the risk of sounding cliché, the highlight of the program isn’t the robots or the software, but the Technology Center staff.”

 You might also be interested in...

 Perkins + Will

 Perkins + Will’s Technology Lab leveraged its previous research into mass timber and robotic fabrication, combining expertise across offices in a year-long effort.